 To an extent, the cognitive dissonance can be alleviated by perceiving “food animals” as being less capable of experiencing suffering than humans or other animals, or by making other changes to beliefs.
 They might instead ignore or discredit the evidence, possibly even subconsciously.

-Loughnan and coworkers (2010) gave participants either beef or nuts to consume.
-They found that the participants given beef believed cows to be less capable of suffering than the group given nuts.
+In a 2010 study published in the journal Appetite, researchers gave participants either beef or nuts to consume.
+Participants who had beef believed cows to be less capable of suffering than the group given nuts.

-This effect also seems to apply ‘in reverse’ – Bastian and coworkers (2012) told participants to expect either meat or fruit before they came to the lab.
+This effect also seems to apply “in reverse.”
+In a 2011 study, researchers told participants to expect either meat or fruit before they came to the lab.
 Those anticipating meat believed that cows and lambs had weaker minds than those anticipating fruit.
 Other studies seem to support this effect.
-This may suggest that the popular outreach strategy of approaching people in restaurants that serve animal products might be less effective than expected.
+This may suggest that the outreach strategy of approaching people in non-vegan restaurants might be less effective than expected.

-Bastian and Loughnan (2016) suggest that attempts to reduce prejudice towards animals have mixed success.
-Individuals are able to find ways to resolve feelings of discomfort when their identities are being threatened, and such attempts may even reinforce negative attitudes.
+A 2016 study published in the Personality and Social Psychology Review suggest that attempts to reduce prejudice towards animals have mixed success.
+Individuals resolve feelings of discomfort when their identities are being threatened.
+And, such attempts may even reinforce negative attitudes.

-In 1959 Festinger and Carlsmith had students participate in boring menial tasks for an hour.
-The students were paid either $1 or $20 to tell people that the tasks were actually fun.
-They found that participants who were paid $20 said the tasks were less fun than those paid $1.
-Festinger and Carlsmith suggested that this is because $1 was an insufficient reward, so they had to tell themselves they had more fun than they did to make it worthwhile.
+In 1959, researchers had students participate in boring menial tasks for an hour.
+They paid students either $1 or $20 to tell people that the tasks were actually fun.
+Participants who were paid $20 said the tasks were less fun than those paid $1.
+Festinger and Carlsmith suggested that this is because $1 was an insufficient reward.
+So, they had to tell themselves they had more fun than they did to make it worthwhile.

-One study found that factors such as the meat being processed or the animal looking less like its original form help reduce the empathy people have towards them.
+One study found that factors such as the meat being processed or the animal looking less like its original form can help to reduce the empathy people have towards them.

-In 2014 Rothgerber found that the presence of a vegetarian can lead to someone feeling ‘scrutinized’ while eating meat, reminding them of their discomfort.
-Another study found that less moral status was given to animals that are labelled as ‘food’.
+In 2014, Rothgerber found that the presence of a vegetarian can lead to someone feeling “scrutinized” while eating meat, reminding them of their discomfort.
+Another study found that less moral status was given to animals that are labeled as “food.”

 Understanding cognitive dissonance helps us to be more understanding of the behavior of other people.
 It shifts the focus away from blaming to helping.
 Humans are at the mercy of their genetics, upbringing and psychological quirks and biases.

-Most people who eschew the use and consumption of animal products for ethical reasons (read vegans) have not done so since birth, though they rarely blame themselves for their past actions.
-In the same way, we should not blame people for eating meat, but instead seek to find the most effective ways to change their behavior.
+Most people who eschew animal products for ethical reasons (read vegans) have not done so since birth.
+Though, they rarely blame themselves for their past actions.
+In the same way, we should not blame people for eating meat.
+Instead, we should seek to find the most effective ways to change their behavior.

-In this literature review, Jesse Clifton, Jacy Reese and I summarized the literature relevant to effectively alleviating animal suffering.
+In this literature review, Jesse Clifton, Jacy Reese, and I (Michael Dello-Iacovo) summarized the literature relevant to effectively alleviating animal suffering.
 We go into more detail about the psychology of meat-eating, targeting for outreach, and other important points of consideration.